Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-7. The doctor painted the horse in red.
+7. The doctor brought the horse into his office.

 Text 215